Maratha Empire: Peshwa era

-In 1760, the Marathas under Sadashivrao Bhau (referred to as the Bhau or Bhao in sources) responded to the news of the Afghans' return to North India by sending a large army north.
-Bhau's force was bolstered by some Maratha forces under Holkar, Scindia, Gaikwad and Govind Pant Bundele with Suraj Mal.
+In 1760, the Marathas under Sadashivrao Bhau responded to the news of the Afghans' return to North India by sending a large army north.
+Bhau's force was bolstered by some Maratha forces under Holkar, Scindia, Gaekwad and Govind Pant Bundele with Suraj Mal.
 The combined army of over 50,000 regular troops re-captured the former Mughal capital, Delhi, from an Afghan garrison in August 1760.

 Delhi had been reduced to ashes many times due to previous invasions, and there was an acute shortage of supplies in the Maratha camp.
 Bhau ordered the sacking of the already depopulated city.
 He is said to have planned to place his nephew and the Peshwa's son, Vishwasrao, on the Mughal throne.
-By 1760, with defeat of the Nizam in the Deccan, Maratha power had reached its zenith with a territory of over 2500000 km2.
+By 1760, with the defeat of the Nizam in the Deccan, Maratha power had reached its zenith with a territory of over 2500000 km2.

 Ahmad Shah Durrani called on the Rohillas and the Nawab of Oudh to assist him in driving out the Marathas from Delhi.
 Huge armies of Muslim forces and Marathas collided with each other on 14 January 1761 in the Third Battle of Panipat.
 The Maratha Army lost the battle, which halted their imperial expansion.
 The Jats and Rajputs did not support the Marathas.
 Historians have criticised the Maratha treatment of fellow Hindu groups.
-Kaushik Roy says "The treatment of Marathas with their co-religionist fellows – Jats and Rajputs was definitely unfair After the battle, Malhar Rao Holkar attacked the Rajputs and defeated them at the battle of Mangrol.
-This largely restored Maratha power in Rajasthan.
+Kaushik Roy says, "The treatment by the Marathas of their co-religionist fellows – Jats and Rajputs was definitely unfair and ultimately had to pay its price in Panipat where Muslim forces had united in the name of religion."

 The Marathas had antagonised the Jats and Rajputs by taxing them heavily, punishing them after defeating the Mughals and interfering in their internal affairs.
-The Marathas were abandoned by Raja Suraj Mal of Bharatpur, who quit the Maratha alliance at Agra before the start of the great battle and withdrew their troops as Maratha general Sadashivrao Bhau did not heed the advice to leave soldier's families (women and children) and pilgrims at Agra and not take them to the battle field with the soldiers, rejected their co-operation.
+The Marathas were abandoned by Raja Suraj Mal of Bharatpur, who quit the Maratha alliance at Agra before the start of the great battle and withdrew their troops as Maratha general Sadashivrao Bhau did not heed the advice to leave soldiers' families (women and children) and pilgrims at Agra and not take them to the battlefield with the soldiers, rejected their co-operation.
 Their supply chains (earlier assured by Raja Suraj Mal) did not exist.